What's new for 2025?

 A new start point

-In 2025 we will start and finish at Writtle Agricultural College, just outside the beautiful village of Writtle.
-Set in 40 acres of gardens and fields, it provides a spectacular start and finish to your ride.
-Despite being set in countryside, it's only a 30-minute train ride from London to nearby Chelmsford.
-From Chelmsford there is a traffic-free cycle track all the way to the college.
-If you wish to drive, we'll have parking for over 300 cars.
+Set in 40 acres of gardens and fields, the college provides a spectacular start and finish to your ride.
+Despite its rural location, it's only a 30-minute train ride from London to nearby Chelmsford.
+From Chelmsford, a traffic-free cycle track takes you all the way to the college.
+If you wish to drive, we'll have parking spaces for over 300 cars.

-Stay with us
+Stay with us!

 New controls

-We have three more new controls in 2025, and welcome back two controls we've used before.
-Sadly, we are no longer visiting Barnard Castle, but instead we will call at Richmond Academy, a spacious and welcoming school with impressive modern faciltiies.
+We have three more new controls in 2025, and welcome back two controls that we've used before.
+Sadly, we are no longer visiting Barnard Castle, but instead we will call at Richmond Academy, a spacious and welcoming school with impressive modern facilities.
 We also welcome Northstowe College just outside Cambridge to our host schools for 2025.

 New refreshment stops